acemod/ACE3/documentation/feature/scopes.md

 ## 1. Overview

 ### Sniper Scope Adjustment
-Enables snipers to adjust their scopes horizontally and vertically in mils.
+Allows snipers to adjust their scopes horizontally and vertically in mils.

 ## 2. Usage